‘Incoming,’ someone screamed and I saw everyone run for cover under the bird places.

 ‘Bend at the knees with that one,’ another human called, and it made all the other humans bark.

 I knew they were barking because young Frank had told me his human says to her human, ‘Don’t bark at me like that.’

 One day when young Frank and I were only window friends, before we were friends, I heard his human bark at the other, and it sounded the same as the humans barking in our street.

-One look at Franks big sad eyes, drooping lower lip and he’d raised one of paw and held in mid air.
-He looked like he had been hurt.
-The big hairy human had no option than to go back and help him.
-I’ve seen this play before, and Franks very good at it, works every time.
-We all have our own little attention grabbers, but Franks by far was the most efficient.
+One look at Franks big sad eyes, drooping lower lip and his raised paw held in midair.
+Frank looked like he had been hurt, and the big hairy human had no will of his own.
+He had to go back to help him.
+I’ve seen this play before, and Franks very good at it.
+Works every time.
+We all have our own little attention grabbers, but Franks was by far the most efficient.

 ‘Aren’t you a special baby?’ the hairy human who held me said.